stevearrants/style-guide/docs/everyone.md

 ## Titles and Document and Section Headings
 Headings help break up long text passages and help all readers navigate through a page.
-Descriptive titles and headings are not only useful for search engine optimization, but also help all users find information.
+Descriptive titles and headings are essential for successful searches.

-Sighted and screen reader users scan through headings first to figure out where they need to go.
+Sighted and screen reader users scan through headings to determine where they need to go.
 Sections organized by headings are easier to parse than long sections with fewer headings.
 Make your headings descriptive and well-organized.
 It makes it much easier for our users to understand the documentation.